 More than 2.2 million passengers fly every day in the US and around the world.
-Even though flying is statistically safer than driving, in 2015 there were 415 airline fatalities in the US, according to the National Transportation Safety Board.
+Even though flying is statistically safer than driving, in a recent year there were 415 airline fatalities in the United States, according to the National Transportation Safety Board.
 That number is significantly higher when international flights are included.
-It is important to understand that foreign airlines that fly into and out of the US can be held accountable for injuries and deaths even when the crash occurs outside of the United States.
+It is important to understand that foreign airlines that fly into and out of the United States can be held accountable for injuries and deaths even when the crash occurs outside of the United States.

 There are many causes of airline crashes, including, but not limited to the following:

 - Pilot error

 - Defective parts

 - Failure to service plane in a timely or proper manner

 - Weather-related conditions that are unsafe for taking off or landing

 - Bird strike